AldenMB/calculator_emulator/README.md

 ## making it pretty

- - Include a display on the actual calculator image.
  - Show an alert of some sort when a not-implemented key is pressed.
  - Display the history pretty, using images of the keys.
  - Make the keys react visually when pressed.